 Holmes directed Heritage's team of foreign and defense policy experts in four centers on the front lines of international affairs: the Douglas and Sarah Allison Center for Foreign Policy Studies, the Asian Studies Center, the Center for International Trade and Economics, and the Margaret Thatcher Center for Freedom.

 Holmes joined Heritage in 1985 and rose to vice president in 1991.
 He was a founding editor of the annual Index of Economic Freedom, which has become a signature Heritage publication, and in 2014 celebrated its 20th anniversary.

 He led the think tank’s efforts to convince the United States to withdraw from the Anti-Ballistic Missile Treaty.
-He launched Heritage’s widely respected homeland security program after September 11, as well as its program on international trade, and expanded the missile defense program to what it is today.
+He launched Heritage’s widely respected homeland security program after September 11, as well as the think tank’s program on international trade.
+He expanded missile defense studies.

-Previous appointments include the Defense Policy Board, which is the U.S. defense secretary’s primary resource for expert outside advice; the Board of Directors of the Center for International Private Enterprise; and public member of the U.S. delegation to the Organization for Security and Cooperation in Europe.
+Previous appointments include the Defense Policy Board, the U.S. defense secretary’s primary resource for expert outside advice; the Board of Directors of the Center for International Private Enterprise; and public member of the U.S. delegation to the Organization for Security and Cooperation in Europe.

-Holmes earned his doctoral and master’s degrees in history from Georgetown University.
+Holmes holds doctoral and master’s degrees in history from Georgetown University.
 He received a bachelor’s degree in history from the University of Central Florida in Orlando.
 He was a research fellow at the Institute for European History in Germany and adjunct professor of European security and history at Georgetown University.

-His other published works include Defending the American Homeland, a post 9-11 task force report; Defending America: A Near and Long Term Plan to Deploy Missile Defenses; and Restoring American Leadership: A U.S. Foreign and Defense Policy Blueprint.
+Other published works include Defending the American Homeland, a post 9/11 task force report; Defending America: A Near and Long Term Plan to Deploy Missile Defenses; and Restoring American Leadership: A U.S. Foreign and Defense Policy Blueprint.